 Mattias Wendel is professor of Public Law, International Law, EU Law and Comparative Law at the Faculty of Law of Bielefeld University.
-He is author of several books, articles and contributions in the field of EU law, public law and comparative law and a member of the editorial board of the European Constitutional Law Review and the Cahiers de droit européen.
+He received his doctorate as well as his habilitation at Humboldt-University Berlin and is author of several books, articles and contributions in the field of EU law, public law and comparative law.
+Mattias Wendel is a member of the editorial board of the European Constitutional Law Review and the Cahiers de droit européen.

 Full professor of Public Law, International Law, EU Law and Comparative Law, Bielefeld University.

 Interim professorship for Public Law and EU Law at Free University Berlin